Skip to content

 Fiber cement (Hardie or equivalent)$14–$24$34,000–$72,000+

-Sierra Siding's typical re-side scope band in the Bay Area and Wine Country as of 2026.
+Typical re-side planning range for the Bay Area and Wine Country — a general California market range, not a Sierra Siding quote.
 Permit/inspection cost and any WUI hardening per Chapter 7A are included where applicable.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways